 Download the sample content to follow along.
 If you open the unfinished effect in the sample content folder, you'll see we've imported a custom texture.
 It's called frame and listed in the Assets panel.
 You'll use this to add extra detail to the frame you build.
 In another tutorial, we'll show you how to add text to this frame.

-Frames made with Spark AR Studio can be used in the Facebook and Instagram cameras.
+Frames made with Meta Spark Studio can be used in the Facebook and Instagram cameras.
 To create a frame for a Facebook profile picture, use Frame Studio instead

 The first step for building effects with 2D objects is to add a canvas.
 The canvas creates a space to lay-out 2D objects like the rectangles you're going to add to this effect.